ArnavTripathi1/Evaluation_Tasks_RenAIssance/README.md

 ## Specific Test II.
 Text recognition of handwritten sources

 *(Ongoing Work - To be added)*
-Will feature an end-to-end LLM/VLM pipeline (e.g., Gemini) embedded throughout the reading, interpretation, and spelling correction stages.
+Will feature an end-to-end LLM/VLM pipeline (e.g., Gemini) embedded throughout the reading, interpretation and spelling correction stages.

 ## Results